If your questions are not answered below, email: editor “at” moversmakers.org.

 How many photos should I submit?

-This depends on the event – whether it’s your major fundraiser of the year, a check presentation, golf outing, etc. Check with the editor ahead of time.
+This depends on the event – whether it’s your major fundraiser of the year (8-12), a check presentation (1), golf outing (3-6), etc. Check with the editor ahead of time.

 What do I need to do to ensure my photos reproduce well in print?

 Use a professional photographer if possible.
-Photos should be approximately 300 ppi (pixels per inch) at print size.
+Photos should be approximately 300 ppi (pixels per inch) at print size – usually around 1200 x 1600 pixels (larger for large groups).
+Headshots may be 400 x 600.
 Photos that are too small or poor quality will rejected.

 Do I need to identify everyone in the photos?

 Absolutely!
-Identify everyone, left to right, and double check spelling.
+Identify everyone, left to right, back row to front, and double check spelling.
 Clearly number the photos and captions so we can match them.
 Or put the names of the people pictured in the file name, if there are not too many.
-Before you hit Send, make sure you have the same number of names as faces!
+Before you hit “Send,” make sure you have the same number of names as faces!

 How many people can be in a photo?

 Keep the number small.
 The more people you try to squeeze in, the smaller their faces will be.
-If you send a large group photo, we may not have room to identify each person in the caption.
+If you send a large group photo (more than 20), we may not have room to identify each person in the caption.

 How do I know the material I emailed you arrived?